Retro-Devils/O.P.P/README.md

 - 1.10 to 1.11

         - Changed to all audio players "support" .
+Basiclly stop all mpg123 audio before vidoe plays and start when video ends.

         - Added a launch screen.
 Located at /home/pi/OPP/splash.mp4   replace if you want .